Chase Total Business Checking review

 What other business checking options does Chase offer?

 Chase offers a suite of business checking accounts, if this one isn’t the right fit for you:

 - Chase Performance Business Checking.
 Designed for midsize businesses, this account allows for more fee-free transactions and large cash deposits.

 - Chase Platinum Business Checking.
 Ideal for larger businesses, this account allows even more transactions and large deposits, but with a higher monthly fee.

-Designed to meet the needs of small businesses, the Total Business Checking account is Chase’s most affordable checking option.
-Offering 100 free transactions and up to $5,000 free cash deposits each cycle, it can help you put more energy into running your business.
+Designed to meet the needs of small businesses, the Business Checking account is Chase’s most affordable checking option.
+It offers 100 free transactions and up to $5,000 in free cash deposits each billing cycle to help you keep your business active.
 Just watch out for fees and potentially long processing times.